isomerpages/moe-meridiansec/_uniquely-meridian/Internationalisation Programme.md

 ---
 ### Our Belief

-The school’s Internationalisation Programme is an integral part of the holistic education of Meridian students.
-We believe that developing cross-cultural competencies and building international friendships are essential for our students’ growth.
+The school’s Internationalisation Programme is a holistic learning opportunity that we provide for our students, as we believe that developing cross-cultural competencies and building international friendships are important for their growth.

 ### Objectives of Trips for International Experience (TIE)